Price Positioning: Could You DOUBLE Your Prices?

 Let’s set the stage.

-“I want to thank you for your time today,” you say.
-“I’d like to go over my proposal to make sure you understand everything I’ll be doing.”
+“Thank you for your time today,” you say.
+“I’d like to go over the proposal first, then I’ll be glad to answer your questions.”

 Just like you practiced.